UAA-Robo/RC-Car/README.md

 d.
 Now time to code!
 Copy/Paste one of the following programs into the editor and make sure save it is saved:

-    i.
-Program different functions to turn the motors: https://github.com/UAA-Robo/RC-Car/blob/main/code/rc_motor_functions/rc_motor_functions.ino
+* Program different functions to turn the motors: https://github.com/UAA-Robo/RC-Car/blob/main/code/rc_motor_functions/rc_motor_functions.ino

-    ii.
-Program the code to be remote controlled w/ bluetooth: https://github.com/UAA-Robo/RC-Car/blob/main/code/rc_remote_control/rc_remote_control.ino
+* Program the code to be remote controlled w/ bluetooth: https://github.com/UAA-Robo/RC-Car/blob/main/code/rc_remote_control/rc_remote_control.ino

 e.
 Make sure the ESP32 is plugged into the computer and press the arrow to upload to the ESP32.
 The program will immediately begin.

 f.
 If you’re running the remote control code (d.ii), you will also need to download the RemoteXY (https://remotexy.com/en/download/) app

-    i.
-Open the app and click “+” > “Bluetooth LE”.
+* Open the app and click “+” > “Bluetooth LE”.
 Select your “myESP32” as your device (unless you change it in the code).You should then connect

 ### 5. Add battteries.